swashata/wp-webpack-script/README.md

     ```bash
     npx @wpackio/scripts bootstrap
     ```
--   Edit the `wpackio.project.js` file to write your javascript entrypoints.
+-   Edit the `wpackio.project.js` file to write your javascript entry-points.
 -   Use `wpackio/enqueue` from [composer](https://packagist.org/packages/wpackio/enqueue) to consume the assets.
 -   Start the server using `npm start`.
 -   Create production file using `npm run build`.